MicrosoftDocs/Viva/Viva/insights/org-team-insights/leader-reports.md

 * Access successfully completed Pulse requests

-This card and set of deep link actions lets you gather more information on Insights reports through a follow up Pulse survey, designed for the Recent Hires Onboarding report.
+This card and set of deep link actions lets you gather more information on Insights reports through a follow up Pulse survey, specifically the Recent Hires Onboarding report.

 #### Create a Pulse survey